MSDimos/commander-rust/README.md

 My abilities are very limited, testing is not my skill and be sorry about that.
 I'm learning it.
 So if you find any BUG, please tell me.
 Thanks.

-# full example
+# examples

-I offered a full example, it's `hash`.
+I offered two examples in './examples'.
+One is `hash`, the other one is `cargo-bp`.

-It's using for generating MD5 of files or strings.
+`hash` is using for generating MD5 of file and compare a file with giving hash.

-See `./examples/`for more details.
+`cargo-bp` is using for bump versions like `npm version`.
+It can update one package or update more than one package according to the giving `list file`.
+`list file` is same as `.gitignore`, all package in it will be updated.
+But I default set rules.
+It based on `git` and `git flow`.
+If your branch is at `release`

 # homepage